productorrrr/genuine/README.md

 -------

-Add your API key as an env variable
+Add your API key as an env variable (put your own key in dummy!)

-export OPENAI_API_KEY="put your key here"
+export OPENAI_API_KEY=YOURKEY

 -------